ioccc-src/winner/1996/august/README.md

 ```

-NOTE: Some compilers will compile this code into infinite loops!
+NOTE: Some compilers like clang will compile this code into infinite loops!
+If
-If the above cat line does not execute in a very short amount
+the above cat line (or one of the ones later in the try section) does not
-of time, then you may need to fix your compiler or use gcc.
+execute in a very short amount of time, then you may need to fix your compiler
+or use gcc.

-It should print a `!` followed by a newline.
+The above should print a `!` followed by a newline.

+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in
+this program that prevented it from working right but he notes it hangs in
+macOS.
+It works fine in linux.
+This is because macOS has clang, not gcc, even
+the gcc binary.
+He observed that with specific compiler flags it hangs in linux
+too and perhaps it's related to this in macOS; maybe other flags are needed but
+he doesn't know (at least not yet).
+He provided a bit more information in
+[bugs.md](/bugs.md) for anyone who wants to have a go at providing a fix for
+other compilers.
+As there are a lot of commands to try he also added
+[try.sh](try.sh).
+Thank you Cody for your assistance!

 ## Try: